Administration, Configuration & Customization

 Learn how licensing works in Dundas BI and how to administer licensing from within the application.

-This article shows you how to add a new license for Dundas BI.
+This article shows you how to add a new license for Dundas BI and view your current license.
 Adding a valid retail license will remove the evaluation watermark from your screens.

 This article shows you how to export and import Dundas BI projects using the import & export options available to administrators.